Quick Answer: Best Kanazawa Tea Ceremony for Beginners

 Is this tea ceremony suitable for beginners?

 Yes.
-It is one of the best Kanazawa tea ceremony options for beginners because the process is clearly explained, the setting is welcoming, and you do not need prior knowledge of Japanese tea etiquette.
+It is one of the easiest Kanazawa tea ceremony options for beginners because the process is explained in English, the setting is welcoming, and you do not need prior knowledge of Japanese tea etiquette.

 Will I make my own matcha?